nathnim/track_and_count/README.md

 # Project objective and description

-The aim of this project is to count the number of unique people voting in a room during the day.
+The aim of this project is to count the number of unique people voting in a room during the election day.
 The project is devided into several steps:

 1. Custom object (an urn) detection